mastrodim/multicast-delay/README.md

 `exit`

-##
+## Router Configuration

+At this point, we will configure the interface on the routers through which the traffic goes to the destination node.
+We will use tc to set up an HTB queue with an egress rate of 1Gbps.
+We will add a FIFO queue with a limit of 100MB.
+The maximum size of 4K quality video packets is 20MB per second.
+Thus, we added a big enough limit in order not to have packet drops.

+For each router, find the address of the interface through which traffic flows to the destination and run the following commands:

+`sudo tc qdisc del dev $(ip route get 10.10.105.2 | grep -oP "(?<=dev )[^ ]+") root`

+`sudo tc qdisc replace dev $(ip route get 10.10.105.2 | grep -oP "(?<=dev )[^ ]+") root handle 1: htb default 3`

+`sudo tc class add dev $(ip route get 10.10.105.2 | grep -oP "(?<=dev )[^ ]+") parent 1: classid 1:3 htb rate 1gbit`

+`sudo tc qdisc add dev $(ip route get 10.10.105.2 | grep -oP "(?<=dev )[^ ]+") parent 1:3 handle 3: bfifo limit 100000000`

+In the example above, the interface had an address of 10.10.105.2.

+The address of each interface can be found in the cloudlab network topology view by clicking on the respective network element.

 ## Apply Random Blockages

 At this point, we will implement random blockages on certain links that reflect the behavior of mmWave links.
+It is